What can a donkey teach you? Oh, just lots of stuff.

 Looks like we will be doing a lot of gluing.

-A. finished 6th grade with flying colors.
+A. (boy age 12) finished 6th grade with flying colors.
 He played trumpet in the band, and made friends at school.
 He loves being able to go fishing on our pond with Tom.
 Here he is with a prize bass:

-This is A. at Southern Methodist University in Dallas.
+A. even got to go to Southern Methodist University in Dallas.
 He tagged along with Tom for a meeting and got inspired by the beautiful campus.
 SMU is on his short list of colleges he'd like to attend after he graduates!
 We are so proud of him, dreaming big dreams and thinking about his future.

 A. is the most polite kid you can imagine....he is sweet, through and through.

-M. finished her junior year of high school, and even attended prom!
-These photos are from our prom photo shoot:
+M. (girl, age 17) finished her junior year of high school, and even attended prom!

 M. has such gorgeous eyes.
-This is my favorite photo of her.
 She is thinking of going to cosmetology school after she graduates next year...she loves doing hair and makeup!

 Tom and I have learned so much about what love looks like this year.